Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Even after factoring in the cost of flights, it can be cheaper to obtain private dental treatment abroad.
 Both Poland and Turkey are amongst the most popular countries to travel to for overseas dental treatment, offering modern hi-tech dental clinics and well-trained dentists.
 The two visits to the dental clinic are relatively short – 60-120 minutes for the first visit and about 30 minutes for the second visit, so, where possible, the procedure can be performed with two day-trip flights.
 Sometimes, where the dental clinic has its own laboratory on site, the waiting time for the production of the inlay/onlay may be reduced so that an extended first visit may be possible rather than two visits.

 Polish dental clinics offer one of the best standards in dental care and the prices are very competitive – starting at about £100 depending on the material used.
 The clinics are modern with the latest equipment and all dental staff are fully trained.
 English is widely spoken in Poland so communication is easy.
 There are many frequent budget flights to the main cities in Poland from most major European airports, so flight availability and costs are not usually a problem.
 Flight costs vary hugely depending on the airline, route, advance booking period and time of year and time of day.
 However, it is not unusual to find flights from UK to Poland for around £50 return, especially if the trip can be booked some way in advance.
-Most dental clinics in Poland offer inlay/onlay treatment.
+You caneasily find inlay/onlay/overlay in Poland.
 Dental treatment may also be combined with a holiday to Poland.
 Its cities, like Krakow – which has just been voted the Best City Break destination for the third year running – have many interesting places to visit.

 Many dental clinics in Turkey also offer good standards of dental care with competitive prices.
-In Turkey, like Poland, it is possible to find inlays/onlays at reputable dental clinics from about £100.
+Like in Poland, it is possible to find inlays/onlays/overlays in Turkey at reputable dental clinics from about £100.
 The more frequent flights to Turkey are either to Istanbul, the capital, or to the tourist beach holiday centres like Izmir or Antalya One advantage of Turkey is that the dental visit can be combined with a holiday on one of its Mediterranean or Aegean beaches.

 Inlays, onlays and veneers